Safe & Secure Checkout

 These oils are carefully curated to reflect specific biblical references and spiritual symbolism.
 Each oil in this collection connects to a pivotal moment in Jesus’ life, offering not only aromatic beauty but also a deeper spiritual experience.
 The scriptural ties to these oils make them uniquely meaningful for personal reflection, devotion, and worship.

-Are These Oils the Same as What Was Used in Biblical Times?
+Are These Oils the Same as What Were Used in Biblical Times?

-Are These Oils the Same as What Was Used in Biblical Times?
+Are These Oils the Same as What Were Used in Biblical Times?

 While modern distillation and extraction methods may differ slightly, these oils are sourced from the same botanical families and regions as those used in biblical times.
 Great care has been taken to ensure that the oils in this collection reflect the historical and scriptural significance of the original plants and resins mentioned in the Bible.